needle-mirror/com.unity.entities/Documentation~/entity_iteration_foreach.md

 You can use ForEach lambda functions with up to six types of components.

-If you need to make structural changes to existing entities, you can add an Entity component to your lambda function parameters and use it to add the commands to the ComponentSystem post-update command buffer.
+If you need to make structural changes to existing entities, you can add an Entity component to your lambda function parameters and use it to add the commands to your `ComponentSystem`'s `PostUpdateCommands` buffer.
 (If you were allowed to make structural changes inside the lambda function, you might change the layout of the data in the arrays you are iterating over, leading to bugs or other undefined behavior.)

 For example, if you wanted to remove the RotationSpeed component form any entities whose rotation speed is currently zero, you could alter your ForEach function as follows: